 7. Pampering her.
 It is not manly to be rude and savage to a woman.
 A gentleman treats the woman with respect, admiration and attentiveness.
 He holds her tenderly like holding a bay in his arms.
 He leads her carefully, patiently, affectionately and protectively.
 He makes her feel pampered in his arms and fully enjoy dancing with him.
 (See Men's Common Mistakes in Tango.)

 1. Complete surrender.
 The woman must entrust herself to the man.
-She must let go her ego, relax her body, settle comfortably in his arms, be obedient, and move in unison with him.
+She must let go her ego, relax her body, settle comfortably in his arms, be obedient and move in unison with him.
 By her surrender she dispels his misgiving and gives him permission to be her leader.
 Just like when a baby is born the young parents suddenly become grownups, she makes him a man by being a woman.

 2. Following his lead.
 She must be calm and unhurried, wait for his signal to tell her how to move, and follow the lead one step at a time.
 She must not act on her own, initiate the step, or interfere with his lead.
 While being obedient, however, she must also be an active part of the dance.
 Following is not passively responding.
 It is a dynamic action that takes wit, ingenuity and creativeness.
 (See Activity and Passivity in Tango.)

 3. Being light and agile.
 She must relax her body and make herself light and easy for him to lead.
 She must not put too much weight on the man and become his burden.
 She must keep her own balance and not grab or hang on him for stability.
 She must not resist him, do her own thing, or wrestle with him.
-She must be sensitive and responsive to his lead at all time.
-And, she must act dexterously.
+She must be sensitive and responsive to his lead at all time, and she must act dexterously.

 5. Complementing the man.
 As his partner she must help him, bring out his strengths and compensate for his weaknesses.
 She excites him with her femininity.
 She dances in such a way that is light, inspiring and contagious.
-She supports him when he loses balance, keeps the beat when he is off time, slows him down if he rushes, and warns him if he is to run into others.
+She supports him when he loses balance, keeps the beats when he is off time, slows him down if he rushes, and warns him if he is to run into others.
 She helps to maintain the coherence and integrity of the dance.

 6. Beautifying the dance.
 A woman is a natural beautician and decorator.
 The man leads the dance, but it is the woman who shines the dance with her flexible body, beautiful footwork and sparkling embellishments.
 A good follower, however, does not interfere with the lead.
-She remains in unison with the man while beautifying the dance.
+She remains in unison and harmony with the man while beautifying the dance.

 7. Being a woman.
-The woman must not dance as a robotic follower, but as a woman.
+The woman must not dance as a robot, but as a woman.
 She must let the man feel comfortable holding her in his arms.
-She must willingly show her female softness, flexibility, grace, feelings and seductiveness.
+She must willingly show her female softness, flexibility, grace, tenderness and seductiveness.
 She understands that her womanhood, femininity, softness, affection and attraction are the reason why he enjoys dancing with her rather than with a man.
 By being a woman, she can bring out the best in a man and be rewarded fully as a result.
 (See Women's Common Mistakes in Tango.)